Large Loop Excision Transformation Zone (LLETZ)

 What will I feel?

-You may wish to take a mild painkiller (paracetamol or ibuprofen) before your treatment, to help with any possible discomfort.
-You may experience “stinging”/discomfort whilst the local anaesthetic is administered into your cervix.
-However, this only lasts for a short time, until the local anaesthetic takes effect.
+You may wish to take a mild painkiller (paracetamol or ibuprofen) before your treatment.
+This will help with any possible discomfort.
+You may feel “stinging” / discomfort whilst your doctor injects the local anaesthetic into your cervix.
+This only lasts for a short time, until the local anaesthetic numbs the area.

-Occasionally patients feel a little faint following treatment, so it is advisable to bring someone with you, who can drive you home.
+Some patients feel a little faint following treatment.
+You should bring someone with you to your appointment, so they can drive you home.

 What will happen after treatment?